 - named a national and global leader for patents in the 2021 edition of Who's Who Legal

-- selected by his peers for the inclusion in the Best Lawyers in New Zealand 2022 and Best Lawyers in New Zealand 2023 in the field of biotechnology law, health care law, and IP law.
+- selected by his peers for the inclusion in the Best Lawyers in New Zealand 2022, 2023 and 2024 in the field of biotechnology law, health care law, and IP law.

 Outside of work, Tim enjoys golf, hiking and surfing.